International Lesbian, Gay, Bisexual, Trans and Intersex Association: Conferences

-According to its constitution, ILGA has a world conference in which all of its member organisations can attend.
+According to its constitution, ILGA World has a world conference in which all of its member organisations can attend.
 The world conference normally sets the time and place for the next conference.
 However, the Executive Board has used its power under the constitution to set an alternative venue, in the event the venue originally set becomes unviable, as was the case in 2008, when the originally chosen venue of Quebec had to be abandoned due to difficulties encountered by the local organizing committee in raising the necessary funds and the conference had to be held in Vienna instead.
-The 2010 ILGA world conference took place in São Paulo, Brazil, the 2012 Conference took place in Stockholm, and the 2014 Conference took place in Mexico City.
+The 2010 ILGA World Conference took place in São Paulo, Brazil, the 2012 Conference took place in Stockholm, and the 2014 Conference took place in Mexico City.